sourcegraph/careers/job-descriptions/product-manager.md

 You will:

 - Own an area of the product, and drive and inform its product roadmap.
-- Collaborate with engineers and designers to brainstorm, plan, and build the solutions to customer problems.
+- Collaborate with engineers and designers to plan and build the solutions to customer problems.
 - Gather customer feedback to validate priorities, improve documentation, and define product requirements.
 - Be transparent in your internal and external communication.
 Sourcegraph is open source, so most discussions are public or in channels where you communicate directly with our customers.
 - Be a passionate advocate for a delightful user experience.